A code review bot for github pull requests

 The configuration file can contain a DEFAULT section and a section per repository with specific settings.
 The DEFAULT section can take an optional repository key.

-[DEFAULT] repository:appfolio/farcy log_level: INFO [appfolio/farcy] debug: true exclude_paths: npm_modules, vendor, db limit_users: balloob, bboe pr_issue_report_limit: 32 [appfolio/gemsurance] pr_issue_report_limit: 10 log_level: WARNING
+[DEFAULT] log_level: INFO repository:appfolio/farcy [appfolio/farcy] debug: true exclude_paths: npm_modules, vendor, db limit_users: balloob, bboe pr_issue_report_limit: 32 [appfolio/gemsurance] exclude_users: bboe log_level: WARNING pr_issue_report_limit: 10

 Configuration files for the various linters can be placed in ~/.config/farcy/handler_NAME.conf.
 Replace NAME with the name of the handler.

-Optional external pacakges needed for various file types
+Optional external packages needed for various file types

 Python: farcy will take advantage of two tools for python files: flake8 and pep257.
 These can be installed alongside farcy via: